 The Albertsons Companies Foundation and the Entertainment Industry Foundation (EIF) have come together to launch Hunger Is, a joint charitable program designed to raise awareness, engage volunteers and raise funds in support of our mission to eradicate childhood hunger in America.

-Funds raised through the program, both online and in Albertson's family of stores during the month of April, will go toward innovative and effective programs throughout the country focused on eliminating childhood hunger.
-During the inaugural year, breakfast programs will be the main focus, providing children with a healthy start to their day and the best chance to excel.
+Funds raised through the program, both online and in Albertson's family of stores during the month of September, will go toward innovative and effective programs throughout the country focused on eliminating childhood hunger.
+During the inaugural year, 2014, breakfast programs were the main focus, providing children with a healthy start to their day and the best chance to excel.

-As program elements and features develop, additional investments will be made to:
+As program elements and features have developed, additional investments will continue to be made to: